-Funding CDBG: \$20,000

-Description This will fund a position to administer CDBG funds within the City

-Target Date 3/31/2019

-Estimate the number and type of families that will benefit from the proposed activities

-Location Description

-Planned Activities

-10 Project Name Sidewalk Repair and Replacement Program

-Target Area

-Goals Supported

-Needs Addressed Pedestrian Infrastructure

-Funding CDBG: \$117,000

-Description Project will aim to repair/replace sidewalks in high-need neighborhoods near Public School #3

-Target Date 12/3/2018

-Estimate the number and type of families that will benefit from the proposed activities We estimate that many hundreds of Dunkirk residents will benefit from the proposed activities, primarily low-income residents that live in the neighborhood where program takes place

-Location Description Neighborhoods near Public School #3 and Main Street
+8 Project Name Sidewalk Repair and Replacement Program Target Area Goals Supported Improve Infrastructure/Pedestrian Infrastructure Needs Addressed Infrastructure/Pedestrian Infrastructure Funding CDBG: \$115,163 Description Project will aim to repair/replace sidewalks in high-need neighborhoods near Public School #3 in Dunkirk's 3rd and 4th wards.
+Target Date 12/3/2018 Estimate the number and type of families that will benefit from the proposed activities We estimate that many hundreds of Dunkirk residents will benefit from the proposed activities, primarily low-income residents that live in the neighborhood where program takes place Location Description Neighborhoods near Public School #3 and Main Street Planned Activities Department of Publics Works (DPW) staff will map out and identify those areas where sidewalk repair are most needed and will be most beneficial.
+DPW will then contract to have sidewalks repaired or replaced, where appropriate.
+9 Project Name Acquisition/Rehab/Resale Program Target Area Goals Supported Provide Safe, Affordable Housing Needs Addressed Quality, Affordable Housing Funding CDBG: \$40,000 Description Chautauqua Home Improvement and Rehabilitation Corp.
+(CHRIC) will acquire 1 foreclosed or Land Bank-owned property, rehabilitate it, and sell it to a first-time homebuyer Target Date 12/3/2018 Estimate the number and type of families that will benefit from the proposed activities One low-income family will benefit from this activity Location Description The location of this project has yet to be determined

-Planned Activities

-11 Project Name Adams Center for Collaborative Design

-Target Area

-Goals Supported Creative Economic Development Solutions

-Needs Addressed Recreation Opportunities

-Funding CDBG: \$20,000

-Description Provide funding to repair the failing roof of the future Adams Center for Collaborative Design

-Target Date 12/3/2018